SortableJS/Sortable/plugins/AutoScroll/README.md

  - `window`: https://jsbin.com/dosilir/edit?js,output
  - `overflow: hidden`: https://jsbin.com/xecihez/edit?html,js,output

-**INFO: This plugin is a default plugin, and is included in the default UMD and ESM builds of Sortable**
+**This plugin is a default plugin, and is included in the default UMD and ESM builds of Sortable**

 ---